 Flyover drones can indicate if seeds have sprouted and calculate approximated yield that can be harvested.

 Atmospheric monitors can detect weather conditions, air moisture at precise locations.

-There are several other products and sectors where IoT is playing a vital role in changing dynamics of industries.
-Here is a link to a slideshare PPT which has number of such examples “http://www.slideshare.net/ValaAfshar/internet-of-thingsslideshare”.
+There are several other products and sectors where IoT is playing a vital role in changing the dynamics of industries.
+Here is a link to an IoT SlideShare PPT which has a number of such examples.

 Since IoT has started penetrating into the financial service industry, it will only open more gates to big data opportunities.
 This trend is also going to affect other sectors and will have a snowball effect.
 If you wish to make a career in IoT or Big Data, then this is the time to get trained and certified in IoT as well as Hadoop technology and plunge into an infinite pool of opportunities.